martinthomson/vrs/draft-thomson-elegy-vrs.md

 value with the lowest lexical value.

-There might be constraints on selection, such as requirements on diversity within the final set or disqualifications.
+There might be constraints on selection, such as requirements on diversity within the final selection, or disqualifications of individual options (see below).
 If any option cannot be selected, skip that option and select the next option from the list.
-Options can only be skipped as a result of known constraints on selection, disqualifications (as below), and any factor that is not potentially subject to external influence.
+Options can only be skipped as a result of known constraints on selection, disqualifications, and any factor that is not potentially subject to external influence.

-Options might be disqualified for reasons that are unexpected or could be subject to external influence, such as a volunteer becoming unavailable.
+An options might become unavailable after selection for reasons that are unexpected or could be subject to external influence.
+For instance, when selecting volunteers, a selected person could become unavailable through illess or other change of circumstance.
 In that case, the complete set of selections is produced, applying any constraints as above.
-After all selections are made, any unexpectedly unavailable options are publicly noted as disqualified from selection and the process is iterated.
+After all selections are made, any options that have become unavailable are publicly noted as disqualified from selection and the process is iterated.

-To select substitutes for unexpectedly unavailable options, the process is iterated from the key generation stage (Step 5 above), using the next one-time code; see {{otp}}.
-Using a one-time code avoids having to wait for new randomness to become available, but might give the facilitator some influence over the outcome; {{substitution}} explains in more detail.
-Alternatively, the entire process can be repeated.
+Subsequent iterations start at the key generation stage (Step 5 above), using the next one-time code; see {{otp}}.
+Using a one-time code avoids having to wait for new randomness to become available, but might give the facilitator some influence over the outcome.
+Alternatively, the entire process can be repeated. {{substitution}} explores the consequences of this choice in more detail.

+This process does not describe how the list of options is assembled, or how constraints on selection are agreed.
+This document only describes how a random selection is made.

 ## Labels {#labels}